Bing-a-ling/Exercises/README.md

 # Exercises
-Solutions to some exercises.
+Solutions to some small exercises.
 Written in C++.